nccgroup/Sniffle/README.md

 [173](https://github.com/JelmerT/cc2538-bsl/pull/173) need to be merged to fix.
 In the interim, while waiting for those pull requests to be merged, you can use my fork at <https://github.com/sultanqasim/cc2538-bsl>.

+**WARNING:** Do not flash the wrong build variant using the bootloader, or you risk bricking the device and locking yourself out of the bootloader.
+For Sonoff CC2652P devices, use the `sniffle_cc1352p1_cc2652p1_1M.hex` file (`CC2652P1F_1M` build variant).
+If you flash the wrong variant and lock yourself out of the bootloader, it may be possible to recover the device using JTAG/SWD.

+Newer Sonoff dongles contain a CP2102N instead of the old CP2102.
+The CP2102N supports higher baud rates, including 2M and 3M baud.
+However, there is no easy and cross-platform way to distinguish between the CP2102 and CP2102N in software.
+Thus, the Sniffle host software expects the `1M` (921600 baud) firmware on all devices with CP2102/CP2102N USB/UART bridge.
+This slower baud rate should be fine for nearly all use cases, though in theory it may be possible to saturate the UART interface with the 2M PHY.
+If you really want to use the full 2M baud rate on your newer CP2102N equipped Sonoff (or other brand) dongle, you can flash the full baud rate firmware and modify `sniffle_hw.py` to not lower the baud rate for CP2102 devices.

 ## Sniffer Usage